 Facebook has done something really quirky to enable the dark mode

 1. You have to send the?
 (Half-Cresent Moon Emoji) to one of the users

 3. Tada!
 The dark mode will be activated

-YouTube is the most popular video discovery and sharing application which had finally revealed the dark theme in 2018 on both Android and iOS version.
-The relevancy of dark mode on YouTube is high cause it is primarily a video watching app and dark mode is the most suitable feature to turn off the lights while watching your favorite videos.
+YouTube is the most popular video discovery and sharing application which had finally revealed the dark theme in 2018 on both Android and iOS versions.
+The relevancy of dark mode on YouTube is high cause it is primarily a video-watching app and dark mode is the most suitable feature to turn off the lights while watching your favorite videos.